apache/carbondata/docs/ddl-of-carbondata.md

      ```

      **NOTE:**

-     * Merge index is not supported on streaming table.
+     * Merge index is supported on streaming table from carbondata 2.0.1 version.
+     But streaming segments (ROW_V1) cannot create merge index.

    - #### SET and UNSET